dafnifacility/cli/docs/dafni_cli.md

 dafni delete dataset <version-id>
 ```

-(this still takes a version id, it doesn't matter which is given in this case as it will delete the associated dataset) or just a version with
+> **_NOTE_** This still takes a version id.
+It doesn't matter which is given in this case as it will delete the associated parent dataset

+or just a version with

 ```bash
 dafni delete dataset-version <version-id>